 Today, we share Rebecca Sparrow’s piece, which, after 27 mass shootings in schools in the US alone this year, has never been more relevant.

 This morning, I am thanking Australia’s former Prime Minister John Howard.

-Because whatever you think of Howard, his prime ministership or the Liberal party – we all owe Australia’s 25th Prime Minister a vote of thanks for the courage and foresight he showed nearly 20 years ago.
+Because whatever you think of Howard, his prime ministership or the Liberal party – we all owe Australia’s 25th Prime Minister a vote of thanks for the courage and foresight he showed over 20 years ago.

 In April 1996 a lone 28-year-old gunman entered the historic Port Arthur tourist site (a former penal colony) in Tasmania and shot dead 20 innocent people in the first 90 seconds.
 That gunman (whom I refuse to name) went on to murder a total of 35 people, seriously wounding 18 others.
 Reports later revealed he was able to purchase his semi-automatic assault weapon from a gun dealer without holding the required gun licence.